g0v-network/domains/README.md

 - c4nada.ca
 - t0ronto.ca

-Changing or adding DNS records in `main` branch of this repository with update the actual domain records.
+Changing or adding DNS records in `main` branch of this repository will update the actual domain records.

 Inspired by [`g0v/domain`][g0v/domain]